richardli/SUMMER/cran-comments.md

 * We made minor updates to the documentation and examples.
 * Add vignette to inst/doc to prevent WARNINGs.
 * Switch to static vignette with source code available and shown so that INLA does not need to be installed.

+## Version 0.2.1 Update
+* We developed a new function for simulating spatial and temporal random effects.
+* We fixed a problem with fitINLA() function that may arise when user-customized dataset with missing areas.